Teri Moren

 Teri Marie Moren (born April 14, 1969) is the current head coach of the Indiana University women's basketball team.
-Raised in Seymour, Indiana, Moren played college basketball at Purdue and was the head coach at Indianapolis from 2000-2007 and at Indiana State from 2010-2014.
+Raised in Seymour, Indiana, Moren played college basketball at Purdue and was the head coach at Indianapolis from 2000 to 2007 and at Indiana State from 2010 to 2014.
 She became the head coach of the Indiana Hoosiers women's basketball team in 2014.

 Moren's teams have acquired many championships and accolades.
 Her Hoosiers won the 2018 Women's National Invitation Tournament and in 2023 she became the winningest coach in program history.
 As an assistant coach, Moren won a gold medal at the 2022 FIBA Under-18 Women's Americas Championship.
-For her success, Moren was named the 2016 and 2023 Big Ten Conference Women's Basketball Coach of the Year and inducted into the Indiana Basketball Hall of Fame in 2014.
+For her success, Moren was named the 2023 AP College Basketball Coach of the Year, twice named the Big Ten Conference Women's Basketball Coach of the Year (2016 and 2023), and inducted into the Indiana Basketball Hall of Fame.

 High school playing career

 Moren played high school basketball at Seymour High School, which boasts the nation's 2nd largest high school gym, playing for Indiana Hall of Fame coach Donna Sullivan.
 Growing up in Seymour, Moren "went to church on Sundays, to grandma's house for lunch, then watched the Bobby Knight Show and Hoosier men's basketball games."

 Over the course of her high school career, Moren won four sectional championships, two regional titles, and an appearance at the 1987 state basketball finals.
-Her senior year, Moren set a school record of 203 field goals made and averaged 18.4 point per game.
+In her senior year, Moren set a school record of 203 field goals made and averaged 18.4 points per game.
 She was named a 1987 Indiana All-Star and the Columbus Republic Female Athlete of the Year.
 At the conclusion of her high school career, Moren tallied 1,138 career points.
 She was part of the inaugural class of inducted into the Seymour High School Athletics Hall of Fame in December 2017.

 College playing career

 Moren played collegiate basketball for the Purdue Boilermakers under coach Lin Dunn, now the Indiana Fever's general manager, and assistant Gail Goestenkors, who went on to coach Duke to four Final Four appearances.
 In her freshman season, 1988–89, Purdue finished 24–6, 3rd in the Big Ten, and reached the NCAA second round.
 In her sophomore season, 1989–90, Purdue finished 23–7, 3rd in the Big Ten, and reached the NCAA Sweet Sixteen.
-By Moren's junior year, the 1990-91 season, she was a consistent starter and the Boilermakers finished 26–3 overall, 1st in the Big Ten, and reached the NCAA second round.
+By Moren's junior year, the 1990–91 season, she was a consistent starter and the Boilermakers finished 26–3 overall, 1st in the Big Ten, and reached the NCAA second round.
 That year marked the school's first Big Ten championship.
-Her senior year, the 1991-92 season, the Boilermakers finished 23–7 overall, 2nd in the Big Ten, and earned a Sweet Sixteen appearance.
-Moren was named to the Purdue’s All-Decade team and received the Ruth Jones and Red Mackey Awards at Purdue.
+Her senior year, the 1991–92 season, the Boilermakers finished 23–7 overall, 2nd in the Big Ten, and earned a Sweet Sixteen appearance.
+Moren was named to the Purdue's All-Decade team and received the Ruth Jones and Red Mackey Awards at Purdue.